facelessuser/backrefs/docs/src/markdown/index.md

 ## Replace Back References

-Added features available for replace patterns.
-The references below apply to both Re **and** Regex and are essentially non-specific to the regular expression engine being used.
-Casing is applied to the both the literal text and the replacement groups within the replace template.
+The replace back references below apply to both Re **and** Regex and are essentially non-specific to the regular expression engine being used.
+Casing is applied to both the literal text and the replacement groups within the replace template.
 In most cases you'd only need to wrap the groups, but it may be useful to apply casing to the literal portions if you are dynamically assembling replacement patterns.

 !!! info "`LOCALE` and Casing"
     `LOCALE` is not considered when applying character casing.
 Unicode casing is applied in Unicode strings and ASCII casing is applied to byte strings.

-Back&nbsp;References | Description
+Back\ References     | Description
 ---------------------|-------------
 `\c`                 | Uppercase the next character.
 `\l`                 | Lowercase the next character.